 MicroStrategy Inc (MSTR) Executive Chairman, 10% Owner Michael Saylor Sells Company Shares

 MicroStrategy Inc is a provider of enterprise analytics and mobility software.
-The company develops software that enables organizations to analyze internal and external data to make business decisions and to develop mobile applications.
-Its core product is MicroStrategy 10, which provides a platform for analytics, mobile, and security applications.
+The company develops software to analyze internal and external data in order to make business decisions and to develop mobile apps.
+Its core product is MicroStrategy 10, which provides interactive dashboards, scorecards, highly formatted reports, ad hoc query, thresholds and alerts, and automated report distribution.

-Over the past year, the insider has sold a total of 260,000 shares of MicroStrategy Inc and has not made any purchases of the stock.
-The recent sale by Michael Saylor is part of a broader trend observed over the past year, where there have been no insider buys and 113 insider sells within the company.
+Over the past year, the insider has sold a total of 270,000 shares of MicroStrategy Inc and has not made any purchase of the company's shares.
+The recent sale by Michael Saylor is part of a trend observed over the past year, where there have been no insider buys and 116 insider sells for the company.

-On the date of the insider's recent transaction, shares of MicroStrategy Inc were trading at $1822.08, giving the company a market capitalization of $31.844 billion.
-The price-earnings ratio of the company stands at 66.61, which is above both the industry median of 27.6 and the historical median price-earnings ratio for the company.
+On the day of the sale, shares of MicroStrategy Inc were trading at $1,951.33, giving the company a market capitalization of $28.923 billion.
+The price-earnings ratio of the company stands at 60.49, which is above the industry median of 27.105 and also higher than the company's historical median price-earnings ratio.

-The stock's price-to-GF-Value ratio is currently at 7.33, with a share price of $1822.08 and a GF Value of $248.71.
-This indicates that MicroStrategy Inc is significantly overvalued according to the GF Value metric.
+The stock's price of $1,951.33 compared to the GuruFocus Value of $248.25 indicates that MicroStrategy Inc has a price-to-GF-Value ratio of 7.86, suggesting that the stock is Significantly Overvalued according to the GF Value metric.

-The GF Value is a proprietary intrinsic value estimate from GuruFocus, which is calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates provided by Morningstar analysts.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.